spcl/dace/doc/codegen/codegen.rst

 Streams
 ^^^^^^^

-Streams are DaCe container that represent first-in, first-out queues.
+Streams are DaCe containers that represent first-in, first-out queues.
-In FPGAs, they can be implemented in hardware (FIFOs), to exploit the on-chip resources and allow fast communication between different program components.
+In FPGAs, they can be implemented in hardware (FIFOs) to exploit the on-chip resources and allow fast communication between different program components.

-These containers and their related operations, are generted differently for Xilinx and Intel FPGA:
+These containers and their related operations are generated differently for Xilinx and Intel FPGA:

     * for Xilinx FPGAs, streams are emitted in the top-level kernel function as local objects.
       Then they are passed as arguments to the producer and consumer accessing them.

-    * for Intel FPGAs, the they must be emitted to the global kernel scope, where the producer and consumer will read them directly (i.e., rather than receiving them as arguments).
+    * for Intel FPGAs, they must be emitted to the global kernel scope, where the producer and consumer will read them directly (i.e., rather than receiving them as arguments).
-      This would, require, among the others, to consider the case where different streams are defined using the same name.
-In this case, the Intel FPGA Code generator will mangle their name, so that they can be uniquelly indentified in the program.
+      This would require, among the others, considering the case where different streams are defined using the same name.
+In this case, the Intel FPGA Code generator will mangle their name so they can be uniquely identified in the program.

-Finally we should also consider the presence of streams that connect different FPGA kernels (see section about FPGA kernels and processing elements).
+Finally, we should also consider the presence of streams that connect different FPGA kernels (see the section about FPGA kernels and processing elements).
-In this case, they are defined either in the connectivity configuration file (``link.cfg``) that is passed to the Vitis compiler (Xilinx), or in shared header that is then included by the different kernels (Intel OpenCL).
+In this case, they are defined either in the connectivity configuration file (``link.cfg``) that is passed to the Vitis compiler (Xilinx), or in a shared header that is then included by the different kernels (Intel OpenCL).